cesbo/help/src/content/docs/en/astra/streams/index.md

 ## Single Program Stream

-Single Program Stream (SPTS) is the default stream type for creating individual TV channels.
+SPTS (Single Program Stream) is the default stream type for creating individual TV channels.
 Think of it as one channel carrying one program - like CNN or ESPN.

 SPTS automatically switches between multiple inputs if one fails.
 For example, if you have two satellite feeds for the same channel, SPTS monitors both and switches to the backup feed when problems occur.